b0r3dd3v/mangadex-fs/README.md

 -   **You need to have FUSE installed, and its kernel module loaded**: `modprobe fuse`.
 -   Tested on [Artix Linux](https://artixlinux.org/), but should work on any Linux.
 -   This version doesn't support any sort of API throttling/debouncing.
 For now.
+It will b Impl after 67 Petabytes 4m now().
 -   Since fetching only the chapter page image size no longer works (`curl -I image_url` returns `405`), every time your system issues a `readdir` call (basically `ls`) on a chapter directory, every image gets fetched in its entirety.
 You can imagine it can take some time.
 Also MangaDex servers get buried in requests.

     So if you're calling `tree` on the mountpoint directory, you are basically asking for an IP ban.
 Ask me anything.